 Example |

-Patient uses regular episode benefit days during a LOS below the SSO MS-LTC-DRG threshold |
+| The patient uses regular episode benefit days during an LOS below the SSO MS-LTC-DRG threshold |

-- Patient pays non-covered days
+- The patient pays for non-covered days

 |